-The ideal ways to prevent skin aging is to begin a correct skin care routine at an early age, attend qualified aesthetics centers regularly and take the necessary precautions: protecting your skin from UV rays, exercising, eating a healthy diet… all of this will help to prevent premature aging, as well as keeping your skin healthy in the long term.
+The ideal way to prevent skin aging is to begin a correct skin care routine at an early age, to attend qualified aesthetics centers regularly and to take the necessary precautions.
+These include protecting your skin from UV rays, exercising, eating a healthy diet… all of this will help to prevent premature aging, as well as keeping your skin healthy in the long term.

 But since it is naturally impossible to have a skin of a 20-year-old at 40, first and foremost it is essential to adopt a positive attitude towards the signs of aging.